 Pass-through of foreign tax credits.
 If at the end of the fiscal year more than 50% in value of the total assets of the Portfolio (or if the Portfolio is a qualified fund of funds as described above under the heading "Taxation of the Portfolio -Fund of funds corporate structures", an Underlying Fund) are invested in securities of foreign corporations, the Portfolio may elect to pass through to its shareholders their pro rata share of foreign income taxes paid by the Portfolio (or Underlying Fund).
 If this election is made, the Portfolio may report more taxable income to a shareholder than it actually distributes.
 The shareholder will then be entitled either to deduct their share of these taxes in computing their taxable income or to claim a foreign tax credit for these taxes against their U.S. federal income tax (subject to limitations for certain shareholders).
-The

-Portfolio will provide shareholders with the information necessary to claim this deduction or credit on their personal income tax return if it makes this election.
+The Portfolio will provide shareholders with the information necessary to claim this deduction or credit on their personal income tax return if it makes this election.
 The Portfolio (or Underlying Fund) reserves the right not to pass through to its shareholders the amount of foreign income taxes paid by the Portfolio (or Underlying Fund).
-Additionally, any foreign tax withheld on payments made "in lieu of" dividends or interest will not qualify for the pass-through of foreign tax credits to shareholders.
+Additionally, any foreign tax credits to shareholders.